 “He has courage to follow the scientific process wherever it leads him rather than accepting conclusions (even from ‘experts’) when those conclusions are not supported by observable data.
 This was illustrated in his correction of a long-held belief on our team that a certain chemical was ineffective at curing our rubber product.
 Jonathan proved that it was effective when used properly, and taught our entire team a great lesson regarding drawing conclusions.”

-Zheng took two of George Prpich’s chemical engineering courses, awing the assistant professor each time.
+Zheng took two of George Prpich’s chemical engineering courses, impressing the assistant professor each time.

 “Jonathan possesses an enviable combination of academic excellence and mature leadership skills,” Prpich said.
 “I have taught three cohorts for each class, and I can confidently state that no student brings together this combination of skill quite like Jonathan.
 He is a truly outstanding student and worthy of this award.”

-Accolades come often to highly accomplished people, but Zheng accepts them with the grace of one who knows, as he put it, “education is not a solo venture.”
+Zheng accepts his accolades with the grace of one who knows, as he put it, “education is not a solo venture.”

 “I would be a very different person without having had such a wonderful support system at UVA,” said Zheng, who is off to MIT in the fall to start a Ph.D. program in chemical engineering.